whitneyburton/portfolios/students/1511/adrienne-domingus/20160617-adrienne-domingus-m4.md

 ** David Whitaker: ** "I never actually paired with David during any of our modules, so I'm pretty sure I missed out there, but nonetheless, David had a consistently positive impact on our cohort culture.
 He always had an encouraging word for anyone who needed it, and showed a dedication to producing high quality work and learning as much as he could.
 I'm confident he'll be a great addition to any company he joins, both for his attitude and programming abilities."

 ** Raphael Barbo: ** "While I didn't work with Raphael on any programming this module, I was continually impressed by his approach to his work throughout the module.
 He showed an understanding of the bigger picture, a positive attitude even when things were tough, and an openness to new experiences and ways of thinking.
 He's a positive addition to the Turing community, and I'm confident he'll be successful moving forward!"

+** Adam Hundley: ** "Working with Adam throughout our time at Turing has been a highlight of pairing experiences, both through assigned projects and mutual work on open source.
+He thinks quickly on his feet whether working on something we've been taught or something entirely new, and is committed not just to getting things done, but to getting things done the right way.
+His dedication both do honing his craft and becoming an awesome developer and to building the community is a powerful combination, and I know it will take him far. it's been a fun ride!"

 ## Community Participation